abdullahqaisar/abdullahqaisar/README.md

         width="35"></h1>

 ## :sassy_man: About me
-Hello there! 👋 I'm Abdullah, a Software Engineer at Intel Corporation., and a recent computer science graduate from Air University, Islamabad.
+Hello there! 👋 I'm Abdullah, a Software Engineer at GoSaaS, Inc, and a recent computer science graduate from Air University, Islamabad.
 I'm passionate about crafting scalable applications.
 As a problem-solver and critical thinker, I’m always eager to learn and take on new challenges.
 I also have a love for the beauty of the clouds and sky and I often capture their stunning visuals.

 ## 👯 Connect with me
 <p>